-Transfers between funds for the year ended June 30, 2019, consisted of the following:
+Transfers between funds for the year ended June 30, 2020, consisted of the following:

-fers In
+Fund Transfers Out Transfers In

-\$ 7,000,000 \$ -
+General Fund \$ 6,000,000 \$ -

-- 7,000,000
+Debt Service Fund 6,400,000 -

-\$ 7,000,000 \$ 7,0 00,000
+Capital Projects Fund - 12,400,000

-- - 7,0
+\$ 12,400,000 \$ 12,400,000

-During the course of normal operations, the District has transactions between funds to fund construction activities, service debt, required matches, supplemental funding, state cuts, and accounting practice.
+During the course of normal operations, the School District has transactions between funds to fund construction activities, service debt, required matches, supplemental funding, state cuts, and accounting practice.
 These transactions are generally reflected as transfers.
-The School District made transfers from the General Fund (consistent with the practice in the prior year) to the Capital Projects Fund in the amount of \$7,000,000 for capital outlay projects.
+The School District made transfers from the General Fund (consistent with the practice in the prior year) to the Capital Projects Fund in the amount of \$6,000,000 for capital outlay projects.
+The School District also made a transfer from the Debt Service Fund to the Capital Projects Fund in the amount of \$6,400,000 for the issuance of a short-term general obligation bond to be used for capital related projects.